 - kernelvariant and kernelrelease are the kernel variant and release output by the uname -r command - version is the version number - architecture is the processor architecture type output by the uname -i command

-Note: For SGI ProPack 4 nodes, the kernelrelease must match the stock kernel release provided by SUSE.
-For SGI ProPack 5 running SLES 10, one version of CXFS may support one or more kernelrelease values.
+Note: For SGI ProPack 5 running SLES 10, one version of CXFS may support one or more kernelrelease values.
 See the CXFS SGI ProPack release notes for the supported versions.

 8. Install the user-space packages: